Archives: Resources

 The importance of South Africa as a model for reproductive self-determination in Africa cannot be underestimated.
 Abortion has been legal since 1996, and the country has some of the most developed government systems for the provision of abortion care on the continent.
 Yet in the same way opponents of abortion in the United States have whittled away at access with increased bureaucracy, South Africa faces similar assaults that leave women without safe care and threaten to turn back achievements made during the past 16 years.
 This article explores the history of the law, subsequent legal challenges, and new threats to women’s access to abortion services, including service delivery issues that may influence the future of public health in the country.

-Available Here Implementation of misoprostol for postabortion care in Kenya and Uganda: A qualitative evaluation Elaborados después de una investigación realizada con jóvenes en la Ciudad de México y en Tlaxcala, Atrévete a pensar diferente es una ser …
+Available Here Lessons learned from integration of postabortion care, menstrual regulation, and family planning services in Bangladesh Elaborados después de una investigación realizada con jóvenes en la Ciudad de México y en Tlaxcala, Atrévete a pensa …

 Harm reduction is an evidence-based public health and human rights framework that prioritizes strategies to reduce harm and preserve health in situations where policies and practices prohibit, stigmatize and drive common human activities underground.
 T …

-Available Here Implementation of misoprostol for postabortion care in Kenya and Uganda: A qualitative evaluation In December 2012, Ipas hosted a meeting—“In Women’s Hands: Increasing Access to Medical Abortion Drugs and Information through Pharmacies a …
+Available Here Lessons learned from integration of postabortion care, menstrual regulation, and family planning services in Bangladesh In December 2012, Ipas hosted a meeting—“In Women’s Hands: Increasing Access to Medical Abortion Drugs and Informatio …

 Part of breaking the stigma is removing the silence and we are doing it loudly and clearly.
 By talking about abortion stigma we can recognize how it is created and perpetuated and what our individual roles and responsibilities are in working toward stigma-free language, concepts, and services.